openhab/openhabian/README.md

 *   As a set of scripts that sets up openHAB and tools on any Debian based system

 ## openHAB versions 2 and 3
-openHABian was created to provide a seamless User eXperience with openHAB.
+openHABian was created to provide a seamless User experience with openHAB.
 Now that openHAB 3 is released to the public, we have incorporated changes to run on and migrate to openHAB 3 from within openHABian.

 ## Hardware recommendation